Space. Time. Energy. Art.

 Jordyn is a multidisciplinary creative artist—working in film, word, theater, and movement.
 She earned her BFA in Contemporary Dance from the Boston Conservatory at Berklee, where she had the honor to perform the timeless works of Jose Limon, Anna Sokolow, and Alwin Nikolais.
 Her first foray into filmmaking was her thesis project, A Piece for Assorted Lunatics (a feature-length silent dance film, set to a live jazz trio performing Pink Floyd’s Dark Side of the Moon), which premiered in Boston to wide acclaim.
 Since then, Jordyn has enjoyed a uniquely wide breadth of creative work—from copywriting to theatrical movement coaching to managing the production of an indie film with an Oscar-winning director.
 In 2017, she founded her company—Whimsy Media—through which she has created numerous short dance and narrative films, written 900+ published articles, and developed engaging brand voices for multi-million dollar companies.
 As a freelance performing artist, she has performed with Prometheus Dance, Anna Reyes Dance, Jo-Me Dance Company, and as an independent artist in site-specific improvisational works.
 She is excited to be moving with Qualia Dance Collective.

-Born in Portland, Oregon, and raised in Denver, Colorado, Gillian Ebersole (they/them) is a dancer and choreographer, as well as a poet, dance critic, and researcher.
+Gillian Ebersole (they/them) is a dancer and choreographer, as well as a poet, dance critic, and researcher.
 Gillian graduated Summa Cum Laude from Loyola Marymount University in Los Angeles with a dual degree in Dance and English.
-Performed on stages in Los Angeles, Denver, and Paris, as well as in Berkshire County, Gillian’s choreographic work merges a love for language and for movement.
+Performed on stages in Los Angeles, Denver, and Paris, as well as across Berkshire County, their choreographic work merges a love for language and for movement.
 Gillian trained with Denver contemporary dance company Wonderbound, Los Angeles Contemporary Dance Company, Whyteberg, Gibney, and Bill T. Jones.
-Drawn to the communal embodied experience, Gillian is a certified yoga instructor and has taught both dance and yoga in studios and community spaces.
-Gillian is a Teaching Artist Fellow as part of the Massachusetts Cultural Council Creative Youth Development program and on the Modern Dance staff at Berkshire Pulse.
-Currently, Gillian works for Jacob’s Pillow Dance Festival as the Marketing Coordinator for Community Engagement and The School.
-In free time, Gillian loves to write and publish poetry, drink Earl Grey tea, and take photos of sunsets.
+Most recently, Gillian has performed and presented work at multiple venues in Berkshire County, including Jacob’s Pillow, The Foundry, and Chesterwood.
+Their work explores queer whimsy, vulnerability, and gentleness.
+Currently, Gillian works for Berkshire Pulse and is a member of their Modern Dance Faculty.
+(Photo credit: Jamie Kraus)

 Born and raised in the beautiful Berkshires, Kendra was captivated by the world of dance and the arts at an early age.
 Classically trained in ballet from the age of four, Kendra continues to enjoy the ongoing pursuit of arts and movement education through performing and teaching with local dance companies.
 She also enjoys traveling and exploring unique and beautiful places with her family.